-- Isoniazid preventive therapy should be started at ART initiation or added to the treatment regimen of patients already on ART who have not yet received IPT, once active TB has been excluded. - There is no need to test for latent TB prior to commencing IPT. - Isoniazid preventive therapy should not be started during pregnancy, except in pregnant women where the CD4+ count is < 350 cells/mL and who are at high risk of death from TB. - Before commencing IPT, active TB infection should always be excluded.
+- Isoniazid preventive therapy (IPT) should be started at ART initiation or added to the treatment regimen of patients already on ART who have not yet received IPT, once active TB has been excluded. - There is no need to test for latent TB prior to commencing IPT. - IPT should not be started in pregnancy, except in pregnant women where the CD4+ count is < 350 cells/μL and who are at high risk of death from TB. - Before commencing IPT, active TB infection should always be excluded.

-Clinical trials conducted in South Africa and Cote d'Ivoire have shown that IPT has an additive effect with ART in preventing incident TB in HIV-infected patients.
-In the South African trial, there was a 37% reduction in incident TB when patients receiving ART were prescribed IPT (vs. placebo) for 12 months.
+Clinical trials conducted in South Africa and Cote d'Ivoire have shown that IPT has an additive effect with ART in preventing incident TB in HIV-infected patients.^{97,98} In the South African trial, there was a 37% reduction in incident TB when patients receiving ART were prescribed IPT (vs. placebo) for 12 months.
 This benefit applied irrespective of tuberculin skin test (TST) status, and the trial included patients established on ART.
-All patients receiving ART should be considered for IPT and screened for active TB using a symptom screen - IPT should be deferred and investigations should be conducted for active TB if any of the four symptoms (current cough, fever, night sweats or weight loss) is present.
-In patients no tuberculosis symptoms of contra-indications to isomazid).
-Patient category IPT Duration Non-pregnant, regardless of CD4 + count Indicated 12 months Pregnant women with CD4+ count > 350 cells/ $\mu$ L Not indicated N/A Pregnant women with CD4 $^{\circ}$ count < 350 cells/μL (at high risk for TB) Indicated 12 months receiving IPT, monitoring for neuropathy and hepatitis symptoms should be performed.
+All patients receiving ART should be considered for IPT and screened for active TB using a symptom screen99 - IPT should be deferred and investigations conducted for active TB if any of the four symptoms (current cough, fever, night sweats or weight loss) are present.
+In patients receiving IPT, monitoring for neuropathy and hepatitis symptoms should be performed.
 Routine ALT monitoring is not indicated, but ALT should be tested if hepatitis symptoms occur.